Max0513/Max0513.github.io/_posts/2025-02-01-Saliford-turn-over-analysis.md

-- It is worth noting that as stated before, the **time spent working on project** seems a more likely indicator that the **number of project**.
+It is worth noting that as stated before, the **time spent working on project** seems a more likely indicator than the **number of project**.
+It is a fact however, that a higher project count tends to lead to a greater time spent on those projects.

-- Increasing project number does however correlate to an increase in monthly hours worked.

 <br>